fingerga/pipeline_project/README.md

 # COMP 483 Pipeline Project
 This pipeline was developed to analyze transcriptomic data of Human cytomegalovirus from two participants at 2 and 6 days post-infection.
 It integrates output from a variety of tools, including kallisto, sleuth, Bowtie2, SPAdes, and NCBI BLAST/datasets.
 Links for information on how to download these dependencies are included under "Required Tools".

 The "sample_data" directory in this repo includes short sample data from the 4 transcriptomic datasets to test if the pipeline is working.
-Information on how this sample data was downloaded as well as how to run the pipline is included in the sections "Data" and "Running on Sample Data", respectively.
+Information on how this sample data was downloaded as well as how to run the pipeline is included in the sections "Data" and "Running on Sample Data", respectively.

 ### Required Tools
 * Python version 3.12.3